Open House Benefits For Home Buyers Prior To Purchase Offer

 The more people that are present at the open house, the more interest there is in the home and the more competition you will face.
-Find out if their are any pending offers.
-You can pretty much judge the interest the visitors of the open house have on the home.
-There are many open houses where you may be the only visitor.
-Again, the less visitors that are present in the open house, the lower offer you can start with.
+Find out if there are any pending offers.
+Can pretty much judge the interest the visitors of the open house have in the home.
+There are many open houses where there are multiple visitors.
+Again, the fewer visitors that are present in the open house, the lower offer buyers can start with.

 Time On Market

 Some homes sell within minutes it is listed on the market while other homes are listed in the market for months without a single offer on the table.
-Find out how long the home you are visiting has been on the market.
+Find out how long the home has been on the market.
 The longer the home has been on the market, the more negotiable the home seller is willing to be.
 Price is not the only negotiation instrument.
-Terms is also important such as an offer with a contingency that you will sell your home or the amount of time the seller is willing to give you for a loan commitment and the amount of sellers concession the seller is willing to give you.
+Terms are also important.
+Sales terms such as an offer with a contingency that buyers need to sell the home or the amount of time the seller is willing to give buyers for a loan commitment can impact sellers’ decisions.
+Amount of sellers concession the seller is willing to give buyers.